Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Literature Review

 \section{Literature Review}

 In this Section, we review existing works on non-censored and censored Quantile Regression (QR), and in particular, Neural Network-based QR.
+We focus our review on censored QR approaches, as there also exists plenty of work other than QR to model censored data.
+For example,~\cite{robert2009impacts} and \cite{kim2017systematic} systematically analyze and study the difference between point and section data from different sensors, to predict travel speeds and the effect on mobility service.

 For the more general topics of Censored Regression and Neural Networks, we kindly refer the reader to the following resources.
-A review of censored and non-censored methods for mobility demand modeling appears in our recent joint work with \citet{gammelli2020estimating}.
-The general theory and practice of Neural Networks is well studied in \citep{nielsen2015neural}, and several of their recent applications in the transport domain are reviewed in \citep{himanen2019neural}.
+A review of censored and non-censored methods for mobility demand modeling appears in our recent joint work with~\cite{gammelli2020estimating}.
+The general theory and practice of Neural Networks is well studied in~\cite{nielsen2015neural} and~\cite{Goodfellow-et-al-2016}, and several of their recent applications in the transport domain are reviewed in~\cite{himanen2019neural} and \cite{liu2021deepTSP}.
+Let us first introduce the general method of Quantile Regression~\cite{koenker1978regression}, regardless of censorship.

-Let us first introduce the general method of Quantile Regression \citep{koenker1978regression}, regardless of censorship.
-For any probability distribution and $0 < \theta < 1$, the $\theta$'th \emph{quantile} is the smallest value at which the cumulative probability mass is $\theta$.
+For any probability distribution and $0 < \theta < 1$, the $\theta$'th~\emph{quantile} is the smallest value at which the cumulative probability mass is $\theta$.
 QR approximates a latent distribution by estimating its quantiles for given $\theta$'s, and thus does not presume any parametric form for the distribution.
-The regression itself can follow any functional form -- e.g., linear \citep{koenker1978regression}, nonlinear \citep{koenker1996interior}, multivariate \citep{carlier2016vector} or nonparametric \citep{zheng2012qboost} -- and the quantiles can be combined into a fully estimated distribution \citep{quinonero2006evaluating, cannon2011quantile}.
+The regression itself can follow any functional form -- e.g., linear~\cite{koenker1978regression}, nonlinear~\cite{koenker1996interior}, multivariate~\cite{carlier2016vector} or nonparametric~\cite{zheng2012qboost} -- and the quantiles can be combined into a fully estimated distribution~\cite{quinonero2006evaluating, cannon2011quantile}.

-Importantly, the fully estimated distribution preserves useful information, which might otherwise be lost through the more common practice of estimating only a few central moments, such as mean and standard deviation \citep{peled2019preserving}.
+Importantly, the fully estimated distribution preserves useful information, which might otherwise be lost through the more common practice of estimating only a few central moments, such as mean and standard deviation~\cite{peled2019preserving}.
 In turn, the preserved information allows for better informed decisions, e.g., service operators can use the full uncertainty structure of future demand to decide whether to balance the fleet conservatively or more opportunistically.
-In addition, by taking values of $\theta$ close to $0$ and $1$, QR can be more robust to outliers than mean regression \citep{koenker2005quantile}.
+In addition, by taking values of $\theta$ close to $0$ and $1$, QR can be more robust to outliers than mean regression~\cite{koenker2005quantile}.